microsoft/pxt-arcade/docs/courses/csintro/orientation/makecode-orientation.md

 1. Click the "Space Destroyer" example game under the "Blocks Games" category
 2. Select "Open Example"
-3. Press left and right on the direction pad to move the space ship, and press the a to fire the laser
+3. Press left and right on the direction pad to move the space ship, and press the `A` button to fire the laser
 4. Pay careful attention to what happens when the laser collides with an asteroid

 ### New Project